alexyku/autograder/README.md

 ---
 ## How It Works

-The main `autograder.py` script iterates through each notebook in the `submissions/` directory and performs the following steps for each:
+1.  **Parses Email:** Reads the student's email address from the first markdown cell of the notebook.
-1.  **Parses Email:** Reads the student's email address from the first markdown cell.
+2.  **Spawns Secure Container:** Launches a new, isolated **Docker container** for the submission.
+This acts as a secure sandbox.
-2.  **Converts Notebook:** Transforms the `.ipynb` file into a temporary `student_code.py` script.
+3.  **Converts and Tests:** Inside the container, the student's notebook is converted to a Python script and graded against the unit tests from `test_solutions.py`.
-3.  **Tests in Isolation:** Spawns a separate subprocess to run the unit tests from `test_solutions.py` against the student's code.
-This ensures that each student's submission is graded in a clean, isolated environment, preventing errors or state from one submission from affecting another.
+4.  **Enforces Timeout:** A strict **timeout limit** is enforced on the container.
+If the student's code runs for too long (e.g., an infinite loop), the process is automatically terminated.
-4.  **Records Result:** Captures the test results (e.g., "3/3 passed") from the subprocess.
+5.  **Records Result:** The main script captures the test results from the container and adds the score to a final report.
-5.  **Generates Report:** After processing all notebooks, it compiles the results into a `grades.csv` file.
+6.  **Generates Report:** After all submissions are processed, it compiles the results into a `grades.csv` file.

 ---
 ## Directory Structure